-Your little kitten only needs her cat carrier when she has to go somewhere – perhaps to the vet or cattery.
-All the same, it’s a good idea to keep it out permanently, so your kitten comes to recognise it as a normal part of her world.
-Try putting something inside the carrier that smells of her – like a blanket or toy – and let her explore it in her own time.
+Your little kitten only needs their cat carrier when they have to go somewhere – perhaps to the vet or cattery.
+All the same, it’s a good idea to keep it out permanently, so your kitten comes to recognise it as a normal part of their world.
+Try putting something inside the carrier that smells of them– like a blanket or toy – and let them explore it in their own time.

 Selecting the right carrier